$1M in 12 minutes: How the Nap Dress became a pandemic uniform

 In 2018, Diamond wanted to add a dress to the line that was comfortable enough to wear around the house.
 Even though she has no formal training in design, she created it from scratch: She spent months obsessing over everything from the smocking at the bust that was flattering and not too rigid, to the flutter sleeves that made an impression.
 “The entire brand, and this particular dress, was really an extension of my identity as an extreme homebody,” Diamond says.
 “I would spend all my time at home if I could.
 I want to be comfortable, but I also want my outfit to make me look polished and at my best; I don’t think you need to compromise on that.”

 Diamond wasn’t sure whether others would be as excited by the Nap Dress as she was, so the brand placed a small order to debut the new product, but it sold out instantly.
 This has been true of every subsequent drop, even though they keep increasing the order size.
 When COVID-19 hit, the brand’s existing relationships allowed it to restock quickly even as the pandemic roiled supply chains.
-“We have three different factories that make the Nap Dress as far away as Morocco and Turkey,” Diamond says.
+“We have three different factories that make the Nap Dress as far away as Madagascar and Turkey,” Diamond says.
 “When one had to close because of COVID, we could continue paying for orders because another factory was up and running.
 Our goal is always to meet demand, rather than to create an air of exclusivity.”

 COVID-19 pummeled the fashion industry.
 When the world went into lockdown and the economy began to look shaky, consumers stopped buying outfits.
 In April, sales of clothes dropped 79% in the United States, which was the largest decline on record.
 But when they did buy clothes, Americans were looking for comfy outfits for their lives at home.
 Sales of sweatpants went up by 80%.
-Meanwhile, Hill House struggled to keep the Nap Dress in stock, even though it kept increasing orders.
+Meanwhile, Hill House struggled to keep the Nap Dress in stock.
 “I had designed the dress before I had ever done a Zoom call,” says Diamond.
 “But the design was actually perfectly suited to life in quarantine.
 It is so comfortable you can literally sleep in it, but you can also wear it to a meeting with your investors.”

 During quarantine, the Nap Dress grew by word of mouth, rather than by marketing, since the brand only invested 5% of its sales in ads.
 And yet the average customer owns three dresses, Diamond says.
 The brand works with 15 influencers—including Katie Sturino and Julia Berolzheimer—who’ve helped make the dress ubiquitous on Instagram.
 But initially, that was a decision borne from necessity.
 “We were struggling to safely photograph our upcoming collections during the pandemic,” Diamond says.
 “Partnering with influencers was like hiring 15 little ad agencies that styled and shot every outfit, which we could then use on [our] website and marketing materials.”